pdpino/worktime-mobile/docs/store-changelog.md

     + `nPauses`: number
     + `status`: string, one of "playing", "paused", "stopped"
     + `subject`: FK to Subject
     The attributes `timeTotal`, `timeEffective` and `nPauses` are redundant, considering the info is stored in the sprints.
-Is kept for efficiency, so you don't have to recalculate with the sprints every time
+Is kept for efficiency, so a recalculation is not needed every time.
   - Sprint:
     + `id`: number
     + `order`: number